-If you love Christmas cookies but don’t have the time to bake every recipe on your list, hosting a Christmas cookie exchange is the right Christmas party idea for you.
-Holiday cookie exchanges are simple but require a few rules in order for a successful cookie swap.
-From letting guests know the cookie exchange rules to inviting your family and friends, we’ve provided a holiday guide below on planning the perfect cookie exchange this season.
+If you love Christmas cookies but don’t have the time to bake every recipe on your list, hosting a Christmas cookie exchange may be the right holiday party idea for you.
+Luckily, holiday cookie exchanges are simple.
+There are only a few rules when hosting a successful cookie swap, including providing supplies for guests and sending invitations on time.
+To help, we’ve provided a holiday guide below on how to plan the perfect cookie exchange this Christmas season.

 - Setting a Date